unruggable-labs/chain-resolver/README.md

 Chain name (forward):
 - `resolve(name, abi.encodeWithSelector(text(node, "chain-name")))` → returns the canonical chain name (e.g., "Optimism").

-Reverse resolution (7930 → name):
+Reverse resolution (7930 → label):
 - Reverse lookups are performed via the ENS text interface and are namespace‑agnostic.
 They are served when:
   - `name` is the DNS‑encoded reverse root `reverse.<namespace>.eth` (for example, `reverse.cid.eth`), and
   - the `node` argument equals `namehash(name)`.

 Pass a key prefixed with `"chain-name:"` and suffixed with the 7930 hex using `text(bytes32 node,string key)` (per ENSIP‑5).
+In reverse context this returns the chain label for that 7930 ID.
 This follows the `chain-name:` text key parameter standard (per [ENSIP‑TBD‑17](https://github.com/nxt3d/ensips/blob/ensip-ideas/ensips/ensip-TBD-17.md)).
 For example:

   - Text key parameter (string): `"chain-name:<7930-hex>"`
   - Call (using `name = dnsEncode("reverse.cid.eth")`, `node = namehash(name)`):